RobertGregg/CellularPotts.jl/README.md

 - [ ] Hook into [Agents.jl](https://github.com/JuliaDynamics/Agents.jl) or [DynamicGrids.jl](https://github.com/cesaraustralia/DynamicGrids.jl) ?
 - [ ] Create an Examples folder
 - [ ] How to save output?
+- [ ] Implement different ways to initialize cell locations

 ## Minor Improvements

-- [ ] Allow additional parameters to cells (maybe input as a named tuple?)
+- [ ] Allow user defined parameters to cells (maybe input as a named tuple?)
-- [ ] Allow cells of the same type to be different sizes
+- [ ] Allow cells of the same type to be different sizes (?)
 - [ ] For 3D gui, don't recreate voxels every iteration, just set color to clear
 - [ ] Could get a big speed improvement if you don't loop through all cells to update articulation points
-  - need to be clever about updating articulation points locally
+  - Need to be clever about updating articulation points locally (is this possible?)
-- [ ] VP having desired volumes makes cell division difficult (type unstable)
+- [ ] VP (volume penalty) having desired volumes makes cell division difficult (type unstable)
-  - replace with CPM.M.cellVolumes ?
+  - Replace with CPM.M.cellVolumes ?
+- [ ] Use abstract typing (e.g. `AbstractVector` vs `Vector`) without creating type instability